fossasia/wp-tweet-feed-plugin/readme.txt

 = Can I follow more than one feed? =

 Absolutely, each instance of the widget can have different settings and track different feeds.

+= Why can't I display a friends feed anymore? =

+Aparently the database queries required to display the friends feed was causing twitter to crash, so they removed it.
+Unfortunately, this is outside my control.